searKing/preview-vscode/README.md

 * Open|Close Preview to the Side - `ctrl+k v`

 Just press the same key when you want to recover the original view.

+## DETAIL

-If file type is not Markdown, HTML or Jade, Just Click on a URI (http|https) and use the key as defined to preview images.
++ If file type is Markdown, HTML or Jade
+    - Just do as the operation as mentioned.
++ If file type is CSS
+    - Just click or select on a CSS property : between{}
+    - Just do as the operation as mentioned.
++ If file type is other
+    + Just click on a URI (http|https).
+    - Just do as the operation as mentioned.

 ## Note